ralavender/NBA-Predictive-Modeling/README.md

 If you are interested in the methodology, I have uploaded that paper to this repository.
 It outlines all of the steps taken in the data cleaning, feature engineering, and modeling processes.

+**Note:** Not all code used to produce the final data set, variables, and predictions is included in this repository.
+This project was a four-person effort, and each team member contributed in different ways.
+I did not request that each member send me all of their code.
+In other words, the notebooks / scripts you see in this repository were written by me, Rhett Lavender.

 ## Authors:
 - Keegan Burr, Information Science B.S., Senior
 - Rhett Lavender, Data Science B.S., Junior